netdata/netdata/web/gui/README.md

 The nodes menu appears in the top-left corner of the standard dashboard and is labeled with the hostname of the system Netdata is monitoring.

-Clicking on it will display a drop-down menu of any nodes you might have connected together via the [Netdata registry](../../registry/).
+Clicking on it will display a drop-down menu of any nodes you might have connected via the [Netdata registry](../../registry/).
 By default, you'll find nothing under the **My nodes** heading, but you can try out any of the demo Netdata nodes to see how the nodes menu works.

 ![Screenshot of the default (empty) nodes menu](https://user-images.githubusercontent.com/1153921/62795508-c3d13900-ba8b-11e9-98ed-f0be1b201340.png)